 Tracking ovulation is one of the many things women can do to help increase their chances of becoming pregnant.
 Having the proper knowledge about tracking your ovulation cycle can increase your chances of getting a BFP.
-In addition to tracking your ovulation, using testing kits to track LH Surge can be very beneficial and more information on how to track your LH surge can be found here.
+In addition to tracking your ovulation, using testing kits to track LH Surge can be very beneficial.

 In this blog, we will discuss what you need to know when tracking your ovulation to help increase the chances of conception.